ryanpf/linux_rocksmith/guides/setup/deb-native.md

 Add these launch options to Rocksmith:
 ```
-LD_PRELOAD=/usr/lib/i386-linux-gnu/libjack.so %command%
+LD_PRELOAD=/usr/lib/i386-linux-gnu/pipewire-0.3/jack/libjack.so %command%
 ```

 You can launch the game from Steam now.
 For the first few boot-ups, you have to remove window focus from Rocksmith (typically done with Alt+Tab) as soon as the window shows up.
 If it doesn't crash, continue with instructions.

 If there is NO message saying "No output device found, RS_ASIO is working fine.
 If you can hear sound, everything works fine.

-If you can't hear sound, open QjackCtl and go to "Graph".
+If you cannot hear sound, open QjackCtl and go to "Graph".
 We want to connect microphones to the inputs of Rocksmith and two outputs to our actual output device.
 Rocksmith will sometimes crash when messing with the patchbay.
 I recommend connecting everything before entering a profile.

 ---